Medical Practice Valuation

 Ophthalmology

 The market continues to prize ASC-enabled eye care.
-Small non-ASC practices cluster ~5×–7×; add an ASC and mid-size groups rise to ~7×–9×; multi-ASC, high-MD count platforms can reach ~10× or above.
+Small non-ASC practices cluster ~5×–7×; mid-size groups rise to ~7×–9×; high-MD count platforms can reach ~10× or above.
 Retina-only practices can achieve additional competition from specialty buyers.

 Value Drivers: